 Constructive unfair dismissal claim

-One type of unfair dismissal is constructive unfair dismissal which is where an employee chooses to resign due to the employer’s poor behaviours and argues that his or her dismissal has been forced by those poor behaviours.
+One type of unfair dismissal is constructive unfair dismissal.
+This is where an employee chooses to resign due to the employer’s poor behaviours.
+They argue that his or her dismissal has been forced by those poor behaviours.

 A constructive unfair dismissal claim is more difficult and comparatively less likely to succeed than an ordinary unfair dismissal claim brought in by the Employment Tribunal.